CMU-313/fall-2021-hw4-i-m-not-sure/README.md

 6. Studytime: weekly study time (numeric: 1 - <2 hours, 2 - 2 to 5 hours, 3 - 5 to 10 hours, or 4 - >10 hours)
 7. Traveltime: home to school travel time (numeric: 1 - <15 min., 2 - 15 to 30 min., 3 - 30 min. to 1 hour, or 4 - >1 hour)

-To query the microservice, include the above parameters in the url.
+To query the microservice, include the above parameters in the url with correct data type and range.
 For example, http://localhost:5000/predict?age=18&&absences=6&&health=3&&Medu=4&&Fedu=4&&studytime=2&&traveltime=2.

 ## Model Output